golangf/youtubeuploader/README.md

 youtubeuploader -v video.mkv -ot "Me at the zoo" -od "The first video on YouTube..."
 # video.mkv uploaded with title and description

-youtubeuploader -v video.mp4 -op public
+youtubeuploader -v video.mp4 -op public -l
-# video.mp4 uploaded as public video
+# video.mp4 uploaded as public video (log enabled)

 youtubeuploader -ot "Me at the zoo"
 # get video id from title